virus0hacker/openwrt-network-monitor/README.md

-⚙️ How Disconnect Selected (Safe) works — شرح آلية العمل
+⚙️ How Disconnect Selected (Safe) works:

 The GUI collects selected devices (MAC addresses).

 It generates an OpenWrt shell script which: